This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 Configuration

-If elasticsearch is selected, the following properties may be used to configure the connection to the elasticsearch server / elasticsearch index.
+The following properties may be used to configure the connection to the elasticsearch server / elasticsearch index.

 nice2.enterprisesearch.elasticsearch.hostName=es1.stage.tocco.cust.vshn.net